vipwp/RaspiKey/README.md

 ------------

 *   The battery level indicator does not work on the Apple Magic (A1644) keyboard.
 *   The Ctrl-LShift-T combination does not work on Apple keyboards, use the Ctrl-RShift-T instead where applicable.
+This is due to a confirmed hardware issue with the keyboard itself as [also mentioned here](https://github.com/free5lot/hid-apple-patched/issues/6), which is a similar project.

 Apple Keyboards Keymap
 ----------------------